STHobbes/First-FTC/README.md

 ## Drive or Traction Implementation

-At HRVHS we generally start with the construction of a robot base that can be driven around before we start customizing for the specific competition.
-The base requires a physical implementation, a software controller implementation, and software implementation of move functions that can be used to build the autonomous program.
+At HRVHS we generally start with the construction of a robot base (a simple *squarebot* - 4 traction tire; 12" to 18" square base) that can be programmed and driven around before we start customizing for the specific competition.
+We call the drive base the **traction** for the robot.
+The **traction** requires a physical implementation (frame, motors, wheels), a software controller configuration (connection of the REV controller to the motors, IMU, and other sensors), and software implementation of move functions that can be used to build the autonomous program.
+This project is all about the software implementation of driver control and move functions.

 The selection of physical implementation from most simple is:
-* **traction** tires: 4 tires with a fixed tread.
+* **traction tires**: 4 traction tires with a fixed tread.
 Left side and right side may each be driven by a single motor or there may be one motor per wheel.
 Motion supported by this implementation is forward-backward and rotation.
 The center for rotation is the centroid of the drive wheels.
 * **traction plus omni**: 2 traction tires, 2 omni tires.
 The omni tires may be either front or back.
 Omni tires reduce